saferpay/sndbx/texts/css_iframe.md

 + It is recommended to display a progress bar while something is loading in an Iframe.

 + The PCI specifications do **NOT** allow jumping into the Iframe with JavaScript.
+So manipulating it, using JavaScript, is strictly permitted!

-+ If forwarding to a third party occurs within an Iframe, it is possible that this will pop out from the Iframe because showing one’s own website within an Iframe is not permitted.
-This behaviour is familiar from PayPal.
++ Some third party payment providers (e.g. PayPal) **DO NOT** support the integration inside an iFrame.
+Thus, the paymentPage will break out of the frame beforehand!

-With PayPal payments, it is recommended to eject into a Success, Abort or Fail page from the Iframe when returning to the shop.
++ Integrating Saferpay via an iFrame will also cause the SuccessUrls to be called inside said frame.
+If you want to present the success-pages in fullsize, you can break out of the frame yourself, using JavaScript!

 >
->    <i class="glyphicon glyphicon-hand-right"></i> Example of Iframe break out JavaScript
+>    <i class="glyphicon glyphicon-hand-right"></i> Example of Iframe break out in JavaScript
 >

 ```